LukasIngemarsson/who-says/README.md

 python -m pipreqs.pipreqs . --force
 ```

-This will override the current `requirements.txt´ file with a new one.
+This will override the current `requirements.txt file with a new one.